Cranium Command: Reported theft

 In December 2018 it was reported that the Buzzy animatronic had been stolen.
 The theft generated a considerable amount of reactions and speculation.

 In May 2019, the Orlando Sentinel reported that the Buzzy animatronic was still missing from the closed attraction.
 Later that month, former Disney employee Patrick Spikes was arrested in connection to the theft of the Buzzy animatronic character's belongings and selling them on the black market.
 His cousin Blaytin Taunton was also charged for his role in the theft.
 In February 2020, after both men made a plea deal of no contest regarding the theft and sale of the belongings and those of Haunted Mansion props, Spikes was sentenced to ten years probation and 250 hours of community service, while Taunton was sentenced to five years probation and 125 hours of community service.
 Both men were also ordered to pay over $25,000 in restitution and are no longer permitted to set foot on Disney property.

+In 2025, the film production studios Bright Sun Films and White Lake Production released the documentary, Stolen Kingdom (directed by Joshua Bailey), which documents the animatronic's theft.